ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-staging.md

 Patches and extensions can be optionally staged before remediation to ensure that they are downloaded from VUM to the vSphere ESXi host without applying the patches or extensions immediately.
 During remediation, VUM applies the patches, extensions, and upgrades to the inventory objects.
 Staging patches and extensions accelerates the remediation process because the patches and extensions are already available locally on the hosts.

-If during the remediation process any host fails to enter maintenance mode, VUM will report an error and the remediation process stops and fails.
-The vSphere ESXi hosts that have already been remediated remain at the updated level.
+If during the remediation process any host fails to enter maintenance mode, VUM reports an error and the remediation process stops and fails.
+The vSphere ESXi hosts that are already remediated remain at the updated level.

-For the remediation process to work smoothly, it is advisable to disable some of the cluster features such as DPM, HA Admission Control, Fault Tolerance  as well as disconnecting any removable devices from the virtual machines (VMs) so that DRS should not face any issues while migrating VMs to other hosts.
+For the remediation process to work smoothly, it's advisable to disable some of the cluster features such as DPM, HA Admission Control, Fault Tolerance, and disconnecting any removable devices from the virtual machines (VMs) to avoid DRS issues while you migrate VMs to other hosts.
-Also, while running the remediation wizard, you can Generate Reports to verify that there are no inconsistent settings present at host/VM level that can cause the remediation process to fail.
+Also, while you run the remediation wizard, you can Generate Reports to verify that there are no inconsistent settings present at host/VM level that can cause the remediation process to fail.

 1. Using the vSphere Web Client, select **Home** > **Hosts and Clusters**.
 2. Right-click a datacenter, cluster, or a host, and click **Stage Patches**.
 3. On the Baseline Selection page of the Stage wizard, select the patch and extension baselines to stage.
-4. Select the hosts where patches and extensions will be applied and click **Next**.
+4. Select the hosts where patches and extensions are applied and click **Next**.
 If you selected to stage patches and extensions to a single host, it is selected by default.
-5. Optionally, deselect the patches and extensions to exclude from the stage operation.
+5. Optionally, clear the patches and extensions to exclude from the stage operation.
 To search within the list of patches and extensions, enter text in the text box in the Filter box.
 Click **Next**.
-6. Review the Ready to Complete page and click **Finish**.
+6. Review the **Ready to Complete** page and click **Finish**.

 The number of the staged patches and extensions for the specific host is displayed in the Patches and Extensions columns in the bottom pane of the Update Manager tab.
 After a remediation is successfully completed, all staged patches and extensions, whether installed or not during the remediation, will be deleted from the host.
 Remediation is the process in which VUM applies patches, extensions, and upgrades to vSphere ESXi hosts, VMs, or virtual appliances after a scan is complete and makes the selected objects compliant.
 You can remediate single hosts, VMs, or virtual appliances or at a folder, cluster, or a data center level.
 VUM supports remediation for the following inventory objects by using either manual remediation or scheduled remediation: